 s as a list.

-cwill trigger a new cycle
+cwill trigger a new step

 swill have the value

 c.
-This means that the recursion occuring between a signal (or event) and its infinitesimally delayed counterpart must be well-founded otherwise this may trigger an infinite number of update cycles, like in the following examples.
+This means that the recursion occuring between a signal (or event) and its infinitesimally delayed counterpart must be well-founded otherwise this may trigger an infinite number of update steps, like in the following examples.

 For technical reasons, delayed events and signals (those given to fixing functions) are not allowed to directly depend on each other.
 Fixed point combinators will raise